department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Research/2024-01-military-info-enhancement-mvp/conversation-guide.md

 I’d like to start with a few questions.

 1. What branch did you serve in?
+2. How long did you serve?
-2. Did you separate or retire?
+3. Did you separate or retire?
-3. What was your last military occupational specialty before you left from the military?
+4. What was your last military occupational specialty before you left from the military?
 In a few sentences, can you describe some of the responsibilities and tasks associated with that role?
-4. Can you walk me through your career progression over time?
+5. Can you walk me through your career progression over time?
 How did you transition between different occupational specialties, and what motivated those transitions?
-5. Did you ever have more than one occupational specialty at a time?
+6. Did you ever have more than one occupational specialty at a time?
-6. What are some examples when you had to share your MOS data
+7. What are some examples when you had to share your MOS data
-7. Have you ever had to share any part of your military occupational history in order to receive benefits?
+8. Have you ever had to share any part of your military occupational history in order to receive benefits?
 	- Where/how did you get all your data?
 How did you share it with the VA?
-8. Have you had to share any part of your military occupational history for any other reasons?
+9. Have you had to share any part of your military occupational history for any other reasons?
 If so, what for?

 Thanks for sharing your experience and history with me!
 Before we go to the next part, do you recall giving permission to gather your military history ahead of time as part of this research session?